Pratikn03/Cis380/docs/guides/demo.md

 ## 4. Optional polish

 * Drop hand-crafted `.txt`/`.md` documents into `data/docs/`, restart uvicorn, and repeat the RAG query to show new knowledge.
-* Change `OMNICHATX_BACKEND` to the production host before demos that hit deployed APIs.
+* Change `SENTINELFORGE_BACKEND` to the production host before demos that hit deployed APIs.